Hobbyhorsing: Inside Finland's equestrian craze

 - 5,000 people were reported to have taken part in a recent event in Helsinki, Finland

-(CNN)On an uncharacteristically warm and clear weekend in May, more than 5,000 people descended on Helsinki's Kaivopuisto Park -- one of the Finnish capital city's largest -- to take part in the latest craze beginning to sweep the nation.
+(CNN)On an uncharacteristically warm and clear weekend in May, more than 5,000 people descended on Helsinki's Kaivopuisto Park -- one of the Finnish capital's largest -- to take part in the latest craze beginning to sweep the nation.

 For those without the time or financial means to take up horse riding, "hobbyhorsing" is providing a fun and quirky alternative.